mpicker0/ac2017/README.md

   iterations, that's good enough.
 * December 21:  `mix run scripts/dec21.exs`.
 Part 2 takes a few seconds to run.
   Not sure if there is an optimization.
+* December 22:  `mix run scripts/dec22.exs`.
+There are some unused debugging statements in the code.

 ## Poking around
 To start an interactive `iex` session and try out the code live, run: